Massive Analysis of cDNA Ends = highly sensitive 3′ mRNA-Seq

 TranSNiPtomics

-Reduced complexity: concentration on the highly polymorphic 3′ Ends for gene-based marker and allele identification!
+Reduced complexity: concentration on the highly polymorphic 3′ Ends for gene-based marker and allele identification.

-MACE reduces the sequencing to the SNP-rich 3‘ Ends of the cDNA.
+MACE reduces the sequencing to the SNP-rich 3‘ ends (UTRs) of the transcript.
 This ensures high coverage of this polymorphic region, even of low-level expressed transcripts.
 Therefore, SNPs and other variants can be reliably detected by MACE, simultaneously with the exact measurement of gene expression levels.
 Because of the much lower costs when compared to RNA-Seq, MACE is the ideal platform for simultaneous genotyping and gene expression analysis.
-All identified polymorphism (alleles) are highly valuable markers, because they are located within the gene, and not, as with most other GBS-techniques, randomly distributed throughout the genome.
+All identified polymorphism (alleles) are highly valuable molecular markers, because they are located within the gene, and not, as with most other GBS-techniques, randomly distributed throughout the genome.
 MACE- derived markers or alleles are therefore highly coupled to traits.
 Thanks to parallelization of our processes, we can analyze hundreds of samples simultaneously.
 MACE is therefore also increasingly used for genotyping purposes.

 Example: